 The bluffs that rise above the Ohio River in southern Indiana are truly a sight to behold.
-Around Leavenworth, the road sits nearly four hundred feet above the normal pool of the Ohio River1.
-That’s just about as high up as the Great Pyramid of Giza!
+Around Leavenworth, the road sits nearly two hundred feet above the normal pool of the Ohio River1.
+That’s four feet taller than the courthouse in Terre Haute!
 If you get off I-64 and take Indiana Route 66 south, you’re soon driving thirty-four stories above the riverbank.
 It’s unreal, and a little scary, especially as the road curves to follow the flowing river.
 I didn’t take any photos for fear of my life, but just roll with it.

 Google somehow managed to thread their Street View car down Alton-Fredonia Road around and south of Leavenworth, but they did it at the wrong time of year.
 Trust me- you don’t want to miss a leisurely trip down that pike when the leaves are off the trees.
 Your height above the river will leave you speechless, especially if you see a barge down there plowing its way downstream to wherever it is that barges go.
 And that’s where I found myself on Thanksgiving, 2017- just west of Leavenworth, heading south towards Fredonia, Indiana.
 Ever heard of it?
 Maybe you have, since we talked about it briefly a few months back.
 Nonetheless, let’s go back, now that it’s firm into February and the trees are still barren.